 Now in its sixth year of travelling and exhibiting nationally, the art installation portion will be on view at Portland Museum through August 3rd.
 Mid-summer, Modes and his shantyboat team will journey down the Ohio River for the first time, stopping in Louisville to collect more stories and document the living history of the Ohio River Valley region for the project’s extensive archives.

-The opening reception and artist talk on February 16th are free and open to the public.
-Portland Museum will also host special events throughout the exhibition.
+The opening reception + artist talk (Feb 16th) and the closing reception + tours of the shantyboat (Aug 3rd) are free and open to the public.
 Free street parking is available, and there is a large parking lot on the south side of Lytle Street (behind the museum).
 Accessible parking is available on the museum grounds (north side of Lytle Street).

-The exhibition and these programs are part of a community-wide celebration, “Afloat: An Ohio River Way of Life” and are funded in part by an Imagine 2020 grant, in partnership with Louisville Metro Government and Fund for the Arts.
+The exhibition and the museum’s related programs are part of a community-wide celebration, “Afloat: An Ohio River Way of Life” and are funded in part by an Imagine 2020 grant, in partnership with Louisville Metro Government and Fund for the Arts.